 The Tenderer to submit a list of all Equipment and other resources that will be used to execute the works as described in the Works Information.
 This could be the same information submitted for purposes of functionality scoring and more.

-Equipment Type and Availability - Description Hourly Rate Number of Equipment Details of Ownership the execution of the works.
+Hourly Rate Number of Equipment Details of Ownership Hourly Rate

+Name of Proposed